-COAA-GA Tour - Emory Health Science Research Building II
+COAA-GA Tour - Emory Health Sciences Research Building II

-Emory Health Science Research Building IIHaygood Drive Northeast
+Emory Health Sciences Research Building IIHaygood Drive Northeast

 HSRB II will bring together 1,200 biomedical researchers from cardiology, vaccinology, neurology, oncology and pediatrics and places them in a 350,000-sq.-ft. building designed to spur collaboration and innovation.

 The eight-story building includes laboratory and collaborative spaces for researchers.
 Open labs and workspaces with soft barriers facilitate rapid discovery.
 Research conducted here will focus on imaging sciences, biomedical engineering, cardiovascular medicine, child health including cancer, adult cancer, inflammation, immunity and immunotherapeutics, emerging infections and other interdisciplinary programs.
 HOK is providing lab planning and programming services.